-In addition to the initiatives listed above, we are continually evaluating opportunities for expansion into new markets that indicate positive long-term growth trends.
+In addition to the initiatives listed above, we are also evaluating opportunities for expansion into new markets that indicate positive long-term growth trends.
 We are looking to redeploy our capital into projects both within our geographic footprint and through entry into new markets.
 In connection with these efforts, over the last several years we announced our entry into the Raleigh-Durham and Charlotte, North Carolina and Tampa, Florida markets and our wind-down of operations in the Las Vegas, Nevada market.
-We are now sold out of the Las Vegas market and we are only completing delivery on sold homes and providing on-going warranty support for our homeowners.
-The Charlotte, North Carolina market commenced operations in the last quarter of 2012 and contributed its first closings in the first quarter of 2013.
+We are now effectively closed out of the Las Vegas market, only providing on-going warranty support for our homeowners.

-In the first quarter of 2013, we opened 24 new communities while closing out 14 communities, ending the quarter with 168 active communities.
-We expect active community growth will be at a more tempered pace as we are closing out older, shorter lived communities while our replacement communities require a longer lead time to allow for development activities as more of our acquisitions are from a higher percentage of undeveloped land.
+In the second quarter of 2013, we opened 27 new communities while closing out 30 communities, ending the quarter with 165 active communities.
+We expect active community growth at a tempered pace as we are closing out older, shorter lived communities while our replacement communities require a longer lead time to allow for development activities as more of our acquisitions are from a higher percentage of undeveloped land.
 We expect to end the year with 185 actively-selling communities.

-We also continued to take steps to strengthen our balance sheet and extend debt maturities through debt transactions.
-In March 2013, we concurrently issued \$175.0 million of 4.50% senior notes due 2018 and redeemed \$16.7 million of our \$99.8 million senior subordinated notes due 2017.
+Over the past 18 months, we have taken steps to strengthen our balance sheet and extend debt maturities through debt transactions.
+Most recently, in March 2013, we concurrently issued \$175.0 million of 4.50% senior notes due 2018 and redeemed \$16.7 million of our \$99.8 million senior subordinated notes due 2017.
 We redeemed the remaining balance of these notes in April 2013.
+In June 2013, we amended our Credit Facility to extend the facility maturity date by two years to July 2016 and increased the total commitment currently available under the Credit Facility by \$10.0 million to \$135.0 million.
 (See Note 5 to the accompanying unaudited consolidated financial statements for further discussion.)